 In 593 the "Black Death" plague broke out in Rome, killing many thousands.
 Pope Gregory begged for the intercession of the Blessed Virgin Mary by leading a procession of her icon through the streets of Rome.
 The plague was so horrific, even some of those walking in the procession died on the way.
-On a bridge over the Tiber River, the Pope looked up and saw over the Castel Sant Angelo, a vision of an angel wiping blood from his sword and placing the sword in its scabbard.
+On a bridge over the Tiber River, the Pope looked up at the Castel Sant Angelo, an ancient tomb of Roman emperors.
+Over the large building he saw a vision of an angel with a sword, wiping blood from the sword and placing the sword in its scabbard.
 The plague ended at that moment.
-To commemorate the deceased and Pope Gregory's vision, a marble statue of an angel with a sword was erected on top of Castel Sant Angelo in 1536.
-In 1753, it was replaced with a bronze statue of the same subject which is still there today.
+Centuries later, a statue of an angel with a sword was erected on top of Castel Sant Angelo to commemorate Pope Gregory's vision.

-Centuries after Pope Gregory the Great's procession, in 1837, Pope Gregory the XVI venerated the icon to protect Rome during a cholera epidemic.
-Other Popes have venerated the icon during plagues and threats from enemies for the protection of the city.
-This is how the icon received its honorific name.
+In 1837, Pope Gregory the XVI venerated (honored) the icon to protect Rome during a cholera epidemic.
+Many other times Popes have appealed to The Blessed Virgin through her icon for the protection of the city during plagues and threats from outside enemies.
+This is how the icon received its name - "Health of the Roman People."

-It is the favorite icon of Pope Francis who commissioned it to be restored.
-In 2018, on January 28, the feast day in Rome of Sancta Maria Salus Populi Romani, the icon was presented to the Pope and processed to its setting in the Basilica of St. Mary Major.
+It is the favorite icon of Pope Francis, who commissioned it to be restored.
+Art restoration is the cleaning and repairing of the surface of a painting.
+In 2018, on January 28, the feast day in Rome of Sancta Maria Salus Populi Romani, the icon was presented to the Pope and placed in its setting in the Basilica of St. Mary Major.